Vawnndv/Vawnndv/README.md

 - 👋 Hi, I’m Van
 - 👀 I’m interested in coding
 - 🌱 I’m currently studying at HCMUS - University of Science
-- 💞️ My major is Solfware engineering
+- 💞️ My major is Software engineering

 ---